Deligne groupoid revisited: Abstract

 \section{Abstract}

-Extension of the M. Kontsevich formality theorem to gerbes \cite{K} necessitates extension of the notion of Deligne $2$-groupoid to $L_\infty$ algebras.
-For a differential graded Lie algebra ${\mathfrak g}$ which is zero below the degree $-1,$ we show that the nerve of the Deligne $2$-groupoid is homotopy equivalent to the Hinich simplicial set \cite{H1} of ${\mathfrak g}$-valued differential forms.
+We show that for a differential graded Lie algebra $\mathfrak{g}$ whose components vanish in degrees below $-1$ the nerve of the Deligne $2$-groupoid is homotopy equivalent to the simplicial set of $\mathfrak{g}$-valued differential forms introduced by V.~Hinich \cite{H1}.